 Series 28 – Introducing Broker-Dealer Financial and Operations Principal Exam

-The Series 28 exam—the Introducing Broker-Dealer Financial and Operations Principal Qualification Examination (FI)—assesses the competency of an entry-level principal to perform their job as a FINOP in an introducing broker-dealer that does not carry customer accounts or hold customer funds or securities.
+The Series 28 exam — the Introducing Broker-Dealer Financial and Operations Principal Qualification Exam (FI) — assesses the competency of an entry-level principal to perform their job as a financial and operations principal in an introducing broker-dealer that does not carry customer accounts or hold customer funds or securities.

 The exam measures the degree to which each candidate possesses the knowledge needed to perform the critical functions of a financial and operations principal, including the financial responsibilities, rules and recordkeeping requirements of broker-dealers.
 For more information about the Series 28 exam, refer to FINRA Rule 1210 and FINRA Rule 1220(a)(4).

-The Series 28 - Content Outline provides a comprehensive guide to the range of subjects covered on the exam, as well as the depth of knowledge required.
-It includes sample questions to acquaint candidates with the types of multiple-choice questions on the exam.
+The Series 28 Content Outline provides a comprehensive guide to the range of subjects covered on the exam, as well as the depth of knowledge required.

-The Series 28 does not have a prerequisite exam.
+The Series 28 does not have a corequisite exam.

 - Back office operations